 Real restaurant website examples worth studying in 2026

 Skip the Eleven Madison Park showcase lists.
 Most of those are brand films for fine-dining concepts that operate by completely different rules than a 60-seat neighborhood spot.
-Here are five live independent restaurant sites that get the working-restaurant fundamentals right — what to actually steal from each.
+Here are four live independent US restaurant sites that get the working-restaurant fundamentals right — what to actually steal from each.

-• Lali Son Fast Foods (lalisonfastfoods.com) — multi-category fast food.
+- An Indian and Nepali fusion restaurant in Leander, TX.
 Steal: how the menu collapses into scannable categories on mobile, the prominent ordering button, and the simple location/contact block in the footer.
 Zero friction from landing to order.

 Pattern across all four: not one buries the menu behind a PDF, not one uses a stock hero photo, and not one takes more than 3 seconds to load on a phone.
-The first three are real working independents — paying customers, not showcase concepts.
-The last is an AI-shipped site built by Atlas in under a minute.
-Same fundamentals, different paths to get there.
+All four are real working US independents — paying customers, not showcase concepts.
+Different cuisines, different cities, same working-restaurant fundamentals.

 Then it stays on.
 When your hours change, the site updates.
 When you get a new 5-star review, the reviews strip refreshes.
 When you add a seasonal dish, Atlas writes the description and slots it into the menu.
 There is no template to maintain because there is no template — just your live data rendered through Atlas's design system.

-Restaurant Namaste (Berlin).
-Before: a Wix template from 2021 with a stock-photo hero, a PDF menu, and weekly hours buried in the footer.
-After (live at restaurant-namaste.qa.nuxa.ai): mobile-first, sticky order CTA, today's hours pill in the header, full menu rendered live by category with prices, real Google rating in the header, refreshed reviews strip.
-Generated in under a minute.
+Before: a Wix or Squarespace template from a few years back — a stock-photo hero, a PDF menu, and this week's hours buried in the footer.
+After Atlas: mobile-first, a sticky order CTA, today's hours pill in the header, the full menu rendered live by category with prices, the real Google rating in the header, and a reviews strip that refreshes itself.
+Generated in under a minute, then kept current automatically as hours, dishes, and reviews change.

 If you're a designer, Figma's restaurant website community templates are a great starting point.
 They give you a frame, components, and a vibe.
 The catch is everything else — the hand-off to development, the hosting, the ongoing maintenance, the menu updates, the schema markup, the page speed tuning.

-Restaurant website builder comparison: Wix, Squarespace, Canva, Fleksa, Atlas
+Restaurant website builder comparison: Wix, Squarespace, Canva, Nuxa

-• Fleksa (fleksa.com) — purpose-built restaurant platform powering independents across Europe and America (the same platform behind namaste-aschaffenburg.de, lalisonfastfoods.com, chaatwala.com).
-Good for: independents that want a real working restaurant stack — website, ordering, payments, reservations, and POS — under one roof.
-The site is generated from your operational data so the menu, hours, and prices stay current automatically.
+- An own-stack restaurant platform (like Nuxa) — a real working restaurant stack with website, ordering, reservations, and a connection to the POS you already run, under one roof.
+Good for: independents that want the site generated from their operational data so the menu, hours, and prices stay current automatically.
 Bad for: anyone who only needs a brochure site (it's overkill if you don't take orders).

-How Atlas fits with the rest of your AI team
+How the website fits with the rest of your growth team

 What it costs and how to try it